AOSP-bouquet/.github/profile/README.md

 This organization contains changes on **bouquet** devices that needed for building AOSP. ~~(WARNING: SOME CHANGES/REPOS MAYBE MISSING)~~

-Some project that currently on progress:
+Some project that currently maintained:
  - hentaiOS
  - ProtonAOSP